 - The extensive USDA Complete Guide to Home Canning is online.
 It contains detailed information on canning fruits, vegetables, poultry, red meats, and seafood.

-Does USDA have menus or recipes for people on a budget?
+Does USDA have recipes for people on a budget?

 How can I avoid foodborne illness and food poisoning?